zeevmoney/atom-node/README.md

 The function rejects the Promise in 3 cases:
 1. Stream and/or Data are missing.
 2. Tracker has been stopped.
-3. In Non-blocking mode and trackingTimeout has been reached.
+3. In Non-blocking mode and `trackingTimeout` has been reached.

 **track() by default is blocking, but you can set it as non-blocking.**
+Note: blocking means that it will block new track() calls and not the whole event loop.
-If block is true (the default), block if necessary until a free slot is available.
+If block is true (the default) => block if necessary until a free slot is available.
-If block is false and timeout is a positive number: blocks at most timeout seconds (10 by default)
+If block is false and timeout is a positive number: blocks at most timeout seconds (10 seconds by default)
 and emit and error event if no free slot was available within that time.

 ### Tracker Error Handling
 All track() errors need to be handled by a regular try-catch block.
-All flush() errors are handled by 'error event'.
+All flush() errors are handled by `error` event.
 [See here for all usage examples](example/example2.js)
 **Error event is mandatory and you must listen to it.**
 ```js